Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-code-review.md

 ### What happens if I disagree with a reviewer's feedback?

 PR reviews are a collaborative process.
 Reviewers may make mistakes, misunderstand your code, or have different opinions about what is "best" in a given context.
 If you disagree with a reviewer's feedback, initiate a discussion in the comment with your reasoning.
-See also the section above on "the spirit of code review."
+If you find there is growing confusion or debate, consider switching to a face-to-face conversation with the reviewer (either on Zoom or in person).
+Afterwards, be sure to post a follow-up comment to summarize the outcome of the offline discussion (this is important for others who may be following the PR or who may refer back to it in the future).

 ### When should I open an issue instead of addressing a comment in a PR?

 Some review comments may be too broad, too tangential, or insufficiently urgent to warrant addressing them in your existing PR.
-In these cases, the usual practice is to reach an agreement about this with the reviewer and then to open a new issue on GitHub that describes the review comment and the changes necessary to address it.
-This ensures that the comment is not forgotten about.
-It is not necessary to reference the original review comment in the issue, although it is nice to credit the reviewer.
+In these cases, the usual practice is to reach an agreement about this with the reviewer and then to document the outstanding issue by either opening a new issue for it on GitHub or by adding a `TODO` comment in the code itself.
+Generally, GitHub issues should be used for comments that would require broad or complex changes, and inline `TODOs` should be used for comments that are specific to a local block or even a single line of code.

-Note that there is no need to open issues for comments that you're going to address within your existing open PR.
+Note that it is not necessary to reference the original review comment when opening a GitHub issue, although it is a good practice to credit the reviewer with surfacing the issue.
+There is no need to open issues for comments that you're going to address within your existing open PR.

 ### When can I merge my PR?